Plants are capable of converting inorganic substances (carbon dioxide and water) into organic sugar.

 The oxygen cycle describes the movement of oxygen within its three main reservoirs.

-This animation demonstrates the main sources of air pollution: Agricultural, industrial and urban air pollution.
+This animation demonstrates the main sources of air pollution: agriculture, industry and urban settlements.

 Enzymes are protein molecules catalyzing biochemical reactions.
 Their activity can be regulated.

 This animation explains active and passive transport processes occurring through cell membranes

 ATP is the main source of energy for cells.

 Widespread heterotrophic unicellular organisms with constantly changing shapes